cmu-sei/crucible/README.md

 Steamfitter relies upon [StackStorm](https://stackstorm.com/), an open source event-driven platform used to automate workflows, to execute commands.

+### Terraform Provider Identity
+- Player Provider creates Player user accounts which correspond with accounts registered and managed using the Identity API.
+For additional information, see: [Terraform Provider Identity](https://github.com/cmu-sei/Terraform.Provider.Identity)

 ### Welder

 Welder is a simple application that can be added to an exercise; Welder allows users to dynamically load a VM workstation.
 To get started with Welder, see: